josh-berry/tab-stash/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+### Problem Statement
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+*What problem are you having that is prompting this feature request?
+Why is this feature important to you?  ex.
+I'm always frustrated when [...]*

-**Describe the solution you'd like**
+### Preferred Solution
-A clear and concise description of what you want to happen.
+*Describe your ideal solution.
+What is different from today?
+What would the solution look like?
+How would it behave?*

-**Describe alternatives you've considered**
+### Alternative Solutions
-A clear and concise description of any alternative solutions or features you've considered.
+*Are there any other alternatives that would also solve your problem?
+What would those alternatives look like?*

-**Additional context**
+### Additional Context
-Add any other context or screenshots about the feature request here.
+*Add any other context or screenshots about the feature request here.*